-Jefferson County Planning and Development Services Department and FEMA also revealed a significant need for demolition in all of the unincorpounty that were impacted by the April 2011 tornados.
+Jefferson County Planning and Development Services Department and FEMA also revealed a significant need for demolition in all of the unincorpo the April 2011 tornados.

 Pleasant Grove, Alabama, Vestavia Hills, Alabama, North Smithfield Greenleaf Manor, Concord, and Warrior, Alabama also reported a significant need for debris removal.